Characters of Final Fantasy XII: Larsa Solidor

-During the course of the game, however, Larsa proves himself to be more capable than the Senate believes.
+Over the course of the game, Larsa proves himself to be more capable than the Senate believes.
 He travels with Vaan and company under the alias "Lamont" during their trip to the Lhusu Mines to rescue Penelo, but his knowledge of nethicite exposes him.
-Larsa helps Vaan and company escape from the Leviathan and later joins the party again at Jahara, urging Ashe to use her influence on the Resistance to prevent an aggravation between the warring countries.
+Larsa helps Vaan and company escape from the Leviathan and later joins them again at Jahara, urging Ashe to use her influence on the Resistance to prevent an aggravation between the warring countries.
 He leaves the party at Mt.
-Bur-Omisace, after learning from Al-Cid Margrace that his father had been murdered, attempting to reason with Vayne.
-However, seeing Vayne wouldn't listen to reason, Larsa aided Vaan and company in battling Vayne.
+Bur-Omisace after learning from Al-Cid Margrace that his father had been murdered, attempting to reason with Vayne, but after seeing Vayne would not listen to reason, Larsa aids Vaan and company in battling Vayne.
 After his brother is defeated, Larsa takes his place in the Archadian throne and settles into peace agreements with Basch as his protector.
-In Revenant Wings, Larsa journeys to the Dalmascan Estersand with Basch, joining the Galbana's crew with intent to stop the Judge of Wings who is creating Anti-Archadian propaganda with her actions.
-Larsa was voiced by Johnny McKeown in English and by Yuka Imai in Japanese.
+In Revenant Wings, Larsa journeys to the Dalmascan Estersand with Basch, joining the Galbana's crew to stop the Judge of Wings, who is creating Anti-Archadian propaganda with her actions.
+Larsa is voiced by Johnny McKeown in English and Yuka Imai in Japanese.